godalming123/common-assembly/readme.md

 - The same code works on many platforms
 - No need to call functions by manually using `call` and knowing exactly which register(s) they modify.
 Instead, use functions that just have a set of argument registers that the caller passes a value into for the callee to use, and a set of mutated registers that the callee can mutate to process and return data to the caller.
 - Use other peoples code with clear namespaces
-- Abstract syscalls with a set of functions in the standerd library that are OS agnostic
+- Abstract syscalls with a set of functions in the standard library that are OS agnostic
 - Abstract jump statements with:
   - While loops:
     - Break and continue statements